 What is a Microblog?

 Blog on the other hand refers to the written content about an event, topic, or situation.

-“A microblog is termed an incisive (shorts) blog post that gets usually short-term interactions to improve engagements”.
+“A microblog is termed an incisive (short) blog post that gets usually short-term interactions to improve engagements”.

 Such incisive posts can be videos, audio clips, links, images, and infographics, which is the sole purpose of their popularity.